Catalina Vasquez Villalpando: Conviction

 The investigation did not support charges of influence-peddling on Villalpando's part.
 Instead, the probe began to intersect with another criminal investigation ongoing within the Department of Housing and Urban Development (HUD) over fraud and the improper awarding of federal contracts during the Reagan administration.
 In May 1992, Villalpando was ordered to testify before a grand jury as well as produce certain documents related to that case involving HUD official Deborah Gore Dean.
 Villalpando's own investigation began to turn toward her failure to reveal compensation from CII and failure to pay appropriate taxes.
 The following year, she was also accused of obstruction of justice by lying to investigators as well as ordering the destruction of subpoenaed documents.

 At her trial, prosecutors charged Villalpando with three felonies: tax evasion (specifically $47,013 in Federal income taxes), conspiracy to make false statements regarding her finances (namely that she believed she owed less than she did), and obstruction of a grand jury (due to the destruction of officially requested records in the HUD probe).
 The charges carried a maximum penalty of a $750,000 fine and 15 years imprisonment.
 Villalpando admitted to concealing "substantial funds and benefits", received by her from CII, information which was "capable of influencing the actions and judgments of those departments and agencies" tasked to evaluate her qualification for the post of U.S. Treasurer.
 She further admitted that the conspiracy to conceal information was begun as early as March 1989, when she first learned that President Bush intended to nominate her for the post.
 Villalpando also acknowledged that in July 1992, she asked her longtime acquaintance Olivas to destroy documents subpoenaed by the independent counsel in the Dean case.

 On February 18, 1994, Villalpando pleaded guilty to all three counts and was released pending her sentencing at which time she was expected to cooperate with ongoing probes into CII contracts and HUD in return for consideration.
 At her sentencing, Villalpando received four months imprisonment, three years of probation (four months of which to be served under house arrest), 200 hours of community service, and a $150 tax evasion fee.
 Prosecutors had unsuccessfully sought a harsher penalty.

 Post-Treasurer years

 In 2003, she appeared on a list produced by the D.C. government of notorious tax scofflaws.
 According to this report, the former treasurer owed the district government $168,417.72 in back taxes.

 In 2006, Villalpando was awarded an honorary doctorate for her work from Atlantic Union College, a small liberal arts institution.
 She also served as that year's commencement speaker, admonishing the graduates to "embrace the tough times encountered in life."
 Villalpando also thanked the Seventh-day Adventist Church – under whose auspices the college operates – for being there when she was at her lowest.

-Villalpando currently works as a quality assurance specialist at the Amerix Corporation call center in Columbia, Maryland.